Victim: Teens stole car, ate pizza, before cops caught them

 Investigators said Weaver and a teenage accomplice also robbed and shot another pizza delivery driver the day before they robbed Evans.

-Evans says after that day she was robbed in Union city in 2017, she never delivered another pizza again.
+Evans said after that day she was robbed in Union city in 2017, she never delivered another pizza again.